My 14-Day JR Pass

 8:06PM, Namba-Osaka Station.

 11:43PM, Midnight stroll in Namba.
-Got ice cream for midnight dessert, for two.
-(Hubby continues to grumble against that yakiniku restaurant...grrrr!
-Never again.
-Foodie tip: Avoid touristy restaurants-trap.)
+Ice cream for midnight dessert, for two.
+Hubby continues to grumble about the yakiniku restaurant-fail.
+Avoid touristy restaurants-trap in Osaka.

-Wild deer freely roam in Nara Park, and are not afraid of humans.
-Wild deer had taken on the culture of bowing their heads, when fed.
-In Nara Park, deer take priority.
-Traffic comes to a halt for deer crossing.
+Wild deer freely roam in Nara Park, and they are not afraid of humans.
+Wild deer had taken on the culture of bowing their heads, when they are fed.
+In Nara Park, in fact, deer take priority, and traffic comes to a halt for every deer crossing the street.

-Every deer want a piece of cracker!
-Everywhere I walked, I came face-to-face with a deer, young and old, big and small.
-Every deer speaking out, "I want cracker!
+Every deer wanted a piece of cracker from me!
+Everywhere I strolled, I came face-to-face with a deer-- young and old, big and small.
+Every deer attempting to speak out, "I want cracker!
 Feed me cracker!
 Go buy me a cracker!"
 Oh deer!
-Some were quite an aggressive bunch, too.
-Not a second from buying the "deer cracker" from the store selling it, the aggressive bunch of deer immediately followed and surrounded me, nudging me from behind, and reaching to bite that cracker from my hand.
-LOL
+Some of them, especially the big ones, were quite an aggressive bunch.
+Not a second from buying the deer cracker from the store selling it, and holding the bundle of cracker in my hand, an aggressive bunch of deer had instantly cornered me, and nudging me from behind, and reaching to grab a bite of the cracker from my hand whilst paper holder still attached to it.
+Last visit in 2015, a deer mouth had found its way into my jacket pocket, and bit the Nara Park map inside it, believing it was a real deer cracker; I had to risk my hand pulling it out of the deer's hungry mouth.

 (to be continued...)